Gagan4141/Pizza-sales-analysis/README.md

 # 🍕 Pizza Sales Data Analysis – SQL + Excel Dashboard

 ## 📌 Overview
-Hey everyone! 👋 This is a simple yet cool data analysis project where I worked with pizza sales data using **SQL & Excel**.
+Hey everyone! 👋 This is a  data analysis project where I worked with pizza sales data using **SQL & Excel**.
 I wrote SQL queries to analyze different aspects of sales and then used Excel to create an interactive dashboard for better visualization.

 ## 🔧 Tools Used
 - **SQL** – To extract, clean, and analyze the pizza sales data